On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: Proposed RIS Phase Optimization

 where ${\mathbf{d}}^{(r-1)}$ is the previous search direction.
-Then, the updated tangent vector is projected back to the complex circle manifold using
+Then, the updated tangent vector is projected back to the complex circle manifold as

 where $\tau_2$ is a step size that satisfies the Armijo condition.
-The complete RCG algorithm for RIS phase optimization, incorporating these steps, is summarized in Algorithm~\ref{Algorithm1}, where $\Delta_{\text{Inner}} = |\text{Obj}^{(r)} - \text{Obj}^{(r-1)}|$ and $\text{Obj}^{(r)}$ denotes the weighted sum rate objective value at iteration~$r$.
-The algorithm iteratively updates the RIS phase vector, starting from an initial vector $\boldsymbol{\theta}_1^{(0)}$, while keeping the precoding vector $\mathbf{u}_{k1}$ fixed.
+The complete RCG algorithm for RIS phase optimization incorporating these steps is summarized in Algorithm~\ref{Algorithm1}, with $\Delta_{\text{Inner}} = |\text{Obj}^{(r)} - \text{Obj}^{(r-1)}|$ and where $\text{Obj}^{(r)}$ denotes the sum rate objective value at iteration~$r$.
+The algorithm iteratively updates the RIS phase vector starting from an initial vector $\boldsymbol{\theta}_1^{(0)}$ while keeping the precoding vector $\mathbf{u}_{k1}$ fixed.
 The convergence threshold $\epsilon$ determines when the inner loop terminates.